Monday, September 14, 2020 / by Vanessa Saunders

 2. Foreign Property Ownership Laws

 Not every country allows just anybody to own real property like the United States.
-According to financial consulting firm SmartAsset, "Even if the country you’re interested in allows foreigners ...
+According to financial consulting firm SmartAsset, "Even if the country you’re interested in allows foreigners to b. ...

 Monday, October 21, 2019 / by Vanessa Saunders

 When hiring a REALTOR®, be sure he or she is skilled in the type of property transaction you intend to make.
 The truth is, different real estate dealings come with different regulations, and if your agent isn't an expert in the type of transaction you're conducting, it could come back to bite you not only during the transaction buy down the road as well.